cs2dsb/rust-web-deploy-scripts/readme.md

 ##### Putting it LIVE

-By default the Let's Encrypt staging area is use which has extemely high limits and issues untrusted certs for dev purposes.
+By default the Let's Encrypt staging area is used which has extemely high limits and issues untrusted certs for dev purposes.

 To switch over to issuing live certs add ACME_TEST=false to `roles/variables`.